vercel/next.js/examples/with-now-env/README.md

 ```

 keep in mind that in order to deploy the app to `now` the env [secrets](https://zeit.co/docs/getting-started/secrets) defined in `now.json` should be listed in your account.

-## The idea behind the example

-This example shows the usage of [Now Secrets](https://zeit.co/docs/v2/deployments/environment-variables-and-secrets/?query=secret#securing-environment-variables-using-secrets) and [now dev](https://zeit.co/docs/v2/development/basics), it shows how to add environment variables in development that can be replaced in production by the secrets defined with [Now](https://zeit.co/now).